vana-com/personal-server/README.md

 ```
 This will start the server and the UI in your browser at http://0.0.0.0:8181/.
 Your personal data will be stored in the `data` directory.
-This is also maps your hugingface cache to the container, so you don't have to download the models again if you already
+This mounts your Hugging Face cache into the container so you don't have to download the models again if you already
 have them.

 ## Setting Up Selfie